Indecent Proposal

 Indecent Proposal is a 1993 American erotic drama film directed by Adrian Lyne and written by Amy Holden Jones.
-It is based on the 1988 novel by Jack Engelhard, in which a couple's marriage is disrupted by a stranger's offer of a million dollars for the wife to spend the night with him.
-It stars Robert Redford, Demi Moore, and Woody Harrelson.
+It is based on the 1988 novel by Jack Engelhard, in which couple David and Diana Murphy's marriage is disrupted by stranger John Gage's offer of a million dollars for Diana to spend the night with him.
+It stars Robert Redford, Demi Moore and Woody Harrelson.

+Indecent Proposal was released by Paramount Pictures on April 7, 1993.
 The film received a mostly negative response from critics for the contrivances and implausibilities of its story.
 It also sparked controversy, with feminists arguing the film's premise promotes prostitution and the treatment of women as property.
 Despite this, the film was a box office success and grossed nearly $267 million worldwide on a $38 million budget, becoming the sixth highest-grossing film of 1993.

 Plot

 David and Diana Murphy are married high school sweethearts living in California.
 Diana is working as a real estate agent, while David hopes to establish himself as an architect by designing their dream home.
 The couple invest everything they have in David's project, purchasing beachfront property in Santa Monica, California and beginning construction, but the recession leaves Diana without houses to sell and David without a job.
 In desperate need of $50,000 to save their land from being repossessed, they travel to Las Vegas to gamble with the last of their savings.

 At a casino, Diana catches the eye of high roller John Gage, while David wins over $25,000 at craps.
 Reveling in their winnings, Diana assures David that she loves him regardless of the money.
 The next day, they lose everything at roulette; leaving the casino, they notice a crowd gathered to watch Gage play baccarat.
-Gage asks Diana to join him for good luck, and she makes a winning craps roll on his $1 million bet.
+Gage asks Diana to join him for good luck and she makes a winning craps roll on his $1 million bet.
 As thanks, Gage insists on paying for the Murphys' stay, giving them a lavish hotel suite and a dress he saw Diana admire.
 After an enjoyable evening together, Gage offers the couple $1 million to allow him to spend a night with Diana, with David flatly refusing.

 Later, Diana convinces David to agree to Gage's proposal.
-David contacts his lawyer, who prepares a contract for the arrangement.
+David contacts his lawyer Jeremy Green, who prepares a contract for the arrangement.
 Leaving Diana with Gage, David has a change of heart and races to stop them but arrives just as they depart by helicopter.
-Gage flies Diana to his private yacht and offers her a chance to void their deal and return to her husband if he loses a toss of his lucky coin.
-He wins the toss, and Diana spends the night with him.
+Gage flies Diana to his private yacht and offers her a chance to void their deal and return to David if he loses a toss of his lucky coin.
+He wins the toss and Diana spends the night with him.